openstack-archive/fuel-plugin-influxdb-grafana/doc/source/user.rst

     [root@node-37 ~]# /etc/init.d/grafana-server start
     * Starting Grafana Server

 #.
-If none of the above solve the problem, check the logs in ``/var/log/influxdb/influxdb.log``
+If none of the above solves the problem, check the logs in ``/var/log/influxdb/influxdb.log``
    and ``/var/log/grafana/grafana.log`` to find out what might have gone wrong.